 The FDA has now required a “black box” warning on power morcellators.
 In addition, the agency has warned that morcellators should not be used in gynecological procedures for most women.
 Use of the medical device has fallen sharply.
 The primary manufacturer of morcellators, Johnson & Johnson, has stopped making the devices.
 Many hospitals have banned their use and health insurers have limited the instances in which they will cover power morcellator surgery.

-Contact Waters Kraus & Paul to Learn More About Filing a Morcellator Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Morcellator Lawsuit